HyoungsungKim/Studying-ethereum/study-in-geth/docs/(For-lecture)Build-private-network-and-test.md

 0
 ```

-I got the account of BOb:`0xf39cf42cd233261cd2b45adf8fb1e5a1e61a6f90` Alice will send ether to Bob's account
+I got account of Bob:`0xf39cf42cd233261cd2b45adf8fb1e5a1e61a6f90` Alice will send ether to Bob's account

 ```
 > eth.sendTransaction({from: "0xb8c941069cc2b71b1a00db15e6e00a200d387039", to: "0xf39cf42cd233261cd2b45adf8fb1e5a1e61a6f90", value: web3.toWei(5, "ether")})